SheLuvsTripp/Rabioli/README.md

 # TERMS OF SERVICE

-1. Acceptance of Terms
+🍝 Rabioli Terms of Service

+Last Updated: July 7, 2025

-By adding Rabioli to your server or using its commands, you confirm that you are 13 years of age or older and agree to these Terms.
+By inviting Rabioli to your server or using its commands, you agree to the following terms:
+🔞 Age Requirement

+You must be 13 years or older to use Rabioli in compliance with Discord’s Terms of Service.
-2. Features & Functionality
+🧩 Features

-Rabioli offers:
+Rabioli offers a range of features, including:

-- Moderation tools (kick, ban, warn, purge)
+    Moderation tools (kick, ban, warn, purge)

-- Role automation
+    Role and channel management

-- Event logging
+    Event logging

-- Customizable prefix and permissions
+    Customizable prefix and permissions

+    Music and entertainment

-Experimental features (testing phase)
+    Experimental features (subject to change)

-Bot features may change or be updated at any time without prior notice.
+We may update, change, or remove features at any time without prior notice.

-3. Permissions Required
+🛡️ Permissions

-To function properly, Rabioli may request:
+To function properly, Rabioli may require the following permissions:

     Manage Roles

     Manage Channels

     Kick/Ban Members

-It is your responsibility to assign permissions carefully.
-Misuse of permissions is not the responsibility of the bot developers.
+It’s your responsibility to assign permissions appropriately.
+The developers are not liable for any misuse due to misconfigured permissions.

-4. Data Usage
+🔐 Data Usage

-Rabioli does not store message content.
-It may temporarily log:
+Rabioli does NOT store message content.
+It may temporarily collect:

-Server and channel IDs
+    Server & Channel IDs

-User IDs for moderation logs
+    User IDs (for moderation logs)

-Command usage data (for debugging and analytics)
+    Command usage (for analytics and debugging)

-All data collected is used internally for bot improvement and is never sold or shared.
+All collected data is used internally only for improving the bot.
+Nothing is ever sold, shared, or disclosed.

-5. Prohibited Use
+🚫 Prohibited Use

-You may not:
+You may NOT:

-Use Rabioli for illegal, exploitative, or malicious purposes Attempt to reverse-engineer or redistribute the bot Mislead users about its origin or features
+    Use the bot for illegal, harmful, or exploitative actions

+    Attempt to reverse-engineer or re-host the bot

+    Mislead others about the bot’s origin or functionality

-Servers violating Discord’s ToS will be automatically blacklisted.
+Servers violating Discord’s ToS may be blacklisted without warning.

-6. Liability
-Rabioli’s developers are not responsible for any misuse, data loss, or moderation actions executed using the bot.
-You use it at your own discretion.
+⚠️ Disclaimer

+Rabioli is provided as-is.
+The developers are not responsible for:

+    Data loss

+    Misuse of moderation commands

+    Server misconfigurations

+Use the bot at your own risk.
-7. Termination
+❌ Termination

-We reserve the right to terminate your access to Rabioli at any time for any reason, including suspected abuse or ToS violations.
+We reserve the right to remove Rabioli from your server or restrict access at any time, especially in cases of abuse or ToS violations.

 # PRIVACY POLICES

-Rabioli Bot – Privacy Policy
+🔒 Rabioli Privacy Policy

 Effective Date: July 7, 2025

-This Privacy Policy outlines how Rabioli Bot ("the Bot", "we", "our") collects, uses, and protects information while operating on Discord servers.
+This Privacy Policy explains how Rabioli collects and uses data while operating on Discord.

-1. Information We Collect
+📋 What We Collect

-Rabioli only collects non-sensitive, minimal data required to operate its features:
+We only collect the bare minimum needed to run the bot:

-Server IDs and Channel IDs
+    Server & Channel IDs

-User IDs (for moderation commands)
+    User IDs (used for moderation actions)

-Command usage logs (e.g. command name, timestamp)
+    Command usage logs (e.g., command name and timestamp)

-Bot configuration settings (prefix, role restrictions, etc.)
+    Server-specific settings (prefix, permissions, etc.)

-No message content, IP addresses, or personal information are collected.
+We do NOT collect:

+    Message content

+    IP addresses

+    Personally identifiable information

-2. How We Use the Data
+🛠️ How We Use Data

-Collected data is used exclusively for:
+Collected data is used strictly for:

-Executing bot commands properly
+    Running bot commands

-Logging moderation actions (e.g. kick, ban, warn) Diagnosing bugs or performance issues
+    Logging moderation actions (e.g., bans, kicks)

-Improving features through internal analytics
-Data is never sold, shared, or disclosed to third parties.
+    Debugging and improving performance

+We never sell, share, or disclose your data.
-3. Data Storage
+🗄️ Data Storage

-Data is stored temporarily in-memory or in secure databases with limited access.
+    Data is stored temporarily in-memory or securely in databases with restricted access.

-Logs are cleared periodically and are not linked to personal identities.
+    Logs are cleared regularly and are not tied to user identities.

-If the bot is removed from a server, all associated data is deleted automatically.
+    If the bot is removed from your server, your server’s data is automatically deleted.

-4. User Rights
+👤 Your Rights

-You have the right to:
+You may:

-Remove the bot at any time from your server
+    Remove the bot from your server at any time

-Request deletion of stored data related to your server Contact us regarding any data-related concerns
+    Request deletion of any stored data related to your server

+    Contact us with any privacy concerns

-5. Security
+🔐 Security

-We take data privacy seriously.
-All access to bot data is restricted, and our systems are monitored for unauthorized activity.
+We prioritize your data’s safety.
+All data access is restricted, and our systems are monitored to prevent unauthorized access.

-6. Changes to This Policy
+🔁 Changes

-This Privacy Policy may be updated without notice.
-Your continued use of the Bot signifies your acceptance of the most recent version.
+This policy may be updated at any time.
+Continued use of the bot means you accept the latest version.